Broken blood vessels

 Specific skin discolorations including broken capillaries, age spots, and rosacea can be corrected with Intense Pulsed Light (IPL) in New Jersey.
 This non-ablative treatment uses multiple wavelengths of pulsed light in combination with laser technology to gently and effectively penetrate the skin's deeper layers.
 The result is clearer, brighter, and more evenly toned skin with minimal recovery time.

 A consultation with one of our board-certified physicians can determine whether or not you are a good candidate in New Jersey for IPL.
-Schedule your appointment online or call (973) 571-2121 to find out more.
-The Dermatology Group provides 24-hour on-call service and offers extended hours for convenient scheduling.
+Request your appointment online or call (973) 571-2121 to find out more.
+The Dermatology Group offers extended hours for convenient scheduling.

 Understanding Your Treatment

 Photorejuvenation with IPL is much gentler than previous-generation lasers and can normally be performed on a lunch hour break with no noticeable signs of treatment.
 IPL is administered using a lamp-like device that emits high intensity pulses of broadband light which target and destroy problematic skin cells, particularly those containing excess pigment.
 Because IPL is non-ablative, the surrounding healthy skin cells are left undamaged and little discomfort is experienced during the procedure.
 IPL is often suitable for many areas of the body, including the face, hands, neck and chest.

 What happens during treatment?

 In most cases, a gel is applied to the treatment area and protective eyewear is provided.
 A hand-held device emitting pulses of light is then gently passed over the treatment area.
 Some people experience a prickling sensation or light pinch on the skin during this process, but most find the procedure very tolerable and do not require topical anesthetic.
 One session takes approximately 30 – 45 minutes depending on the size of the area treated.